Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Slot machine
+- **Slot machine**
 > <img src="include/SlotMachineGif.gif" alt="Animated GIF SlotMachine Unity" width="70%">
 >
-> Just spin and see if you win!
+> **Description:** Just spin and see if you win!
 >
-> One of the projects from school to visualise my classmates how casinos eventually steal all your money.
+> One of the projects from school was to visualize my classmates how casinos eventually steal all their money.

-- Digital Free From School Timer
+- **Digital Free From School Timer**
 > <img src="include/DigitalGif.gif" alt="Animated GIF DigitalClock Unity" width="90%">
 >
-> A simple digital timer that tells you how much time you have until school finishes or your next break.
+> **Description:** A simple digital timer that tells you how much time you have until school finishes or your next break.
 >
-> When I used to go to primary school I had a classmate who didn't have a watch, so he was constantly asking me how much time there is left until the end of school.
-There you go Philip!
+> When I used to go to primary school I had a classmate who didn't have a watch, so he was constantly asking me how much time there was left until the end of school.
+There you go, Phillip!

-- Handy Menu
+- **Handy Menu**
 > <img src="include/MenuGif.gif" alt="Animated GIF Menu" height="90%">
 >
-> A menu with useful tools to use as an IT Supporter.
+> **Description:** A menu with useful tools to use as an IT Supporter.
 >
 > Making it easier to navigate a few scripts when you have a menu instead.
 This was my first introduction to GUI in Powershell.